COPRS/production-common/processing-common/compression/doc/SRN.md

 ![overview](./media/overview.png "Overview")

 In order to be published on the PRIP, it is required that the product that had been produced is zipped before.
-This is especially required as handling directory products are more difficult to handle during downloads.
+This is especially required as handling directory products is more difficult during downloads.
 The RS Core Compression chain takes action to convert an uncompressed product into a compressed one.

 When a product is produced within the COPRS and added to the catalog a new catalog event will be raised.
-The compression chain will hook upon these events and invoking its workflow.
-A filter component will ensure that just product types will be compressed and published that are wanted to be published.
+The compression chain will hook upon these events and invoke its workflow.
+A filter component will ensure that just product types will be compressed and published that should be published.
 E.g. to avoid that auxiliary or intermediate products will be published as well.

 If an event passes the filter, the product referenced in the event will be downloaded into a local working directory and the configured compression command will be executed on the product.
 This results in a compressed product that will be uploaded into the Object Storage.
 For this the compression worker will use the same bucket as it would be used by the uncompressed one, followed by the suffix "-zip".
 After the compression was finished successfully a compression event is raised that will be consumed by the Distribution Chain in order to publish the zipped product into the PRIP index.
-Please note that compressed products will not be published on the Metadata Catalog.
+Please note that compressed products will not be published on the Metadata Catalog as their uncompressed counterparts will be used in the processing chains.

 The compression chain does handle three different priorities:

 * High
 * Medium
 * Low

 These can be used to honour the different requirements on timeliness.
-Each priority will have a filter that can be configured to determinate the priority of the incoming event and decide which priority will be responsible for performing the processing.
+Each priority will have a filter that can be configured to determine the priority of the incoming event and decide which priority will be responsible for performing the processing.
 It is possible to scale the different compression worker priorities individually as it might be required to spawn more workers for the high priorities than for the lower ones.

 For details, please see [Compression Chain Design](https://github.com/COPRS/reference-system-documentation/blob/develop/components/production%20common/Architecture%20Design%20Document/004%20-%20Software%20Component%20Design.md#compression-chain)